 The Cross, the Plow and the Skyline

 The apocalyptic, pastoral, and urban traditions have fundamentally shaped Western history and influenced American religion, culture, and politics.
 This book argues that these traditions have not only been decisive in giving form and substance to classic and modern American literature, but have been appropriated by contemporary science fiction.
-As a loosely connected set of cultural narratives, the Cross, the Plow, and the Skyline have through the medium of science fiction provided a bold vista on the future grounded in an emergent ecological imagination.
-This challenging vision, the author claims, may yet settle into the New Millennium's cultural consciousness and inform an ecological politics dedicated to confronting the nation's and the world's social and environmental problems.
+As a loosely connected set of cultural narratives, the Cross, the Plow, and the Skyline have through the medium of science fiction and fantasy provided a bold vista on the future grounded in an emergent ecological imagination.

---Michael E. Zimmerman, Professor and Chair, Philosophy, Tulane University
+--Michael E. Zimmerman, Professor Emeritus, Department of Philosophy, University of Colorado at Boulder

 About the Author

 Ernest J. Yanarella is Professor Emeritus of Political Science at the University of Kentucky.
 He is most recently co-author with Richard S. Levine of From Eco-Cities to Sustainable City-Regions: China’s Uncertain Quest for an Ecological Civilization (Edward Elgar Publishing, 2020).